Mickey Deans: Life with Judy Garland

-Deans met Garland at her hotel in New York City on March 10, 1967.
+Deans first met Garland at her hotel in New York City on March 10, 1967.
 A mutual friend of theirs asked Deans to deliver a package of amphetamines to Garland's room in the St. Regis.
 He was dressed as a doctor, and he "delivered the medication she needed to get herself together to fly to work on Valley of the Dolls."
+In her autobiography, Garland's daughter Lorna Luft recalled being introduced in 1967 to a man she believed was "Dr. Deans," and initially felt reassured that her mother had a physician overseeing her prescription drug use.
+She later learned that he was in fact Mickey Deans, the manager of Arthur nightclub.

+Deans and Garland became close as she frequented Arthur.
+Initially, they joked about marriage before becoming serious.
+The couple announced their engagement at Merv Griffin's Christmas party in December 1968, before Garland informed her children.
+They intended to marry later that month, on December 30, in London, but Garland ran into some legal issues with her cabaret act, so they had to delay the wedding.
+After receiving word of their engagement, Deans' mother told a reporter that she was "too upset to talk about it."

-After two years of intermittent dating, they were married on March 15, 1969 in London.
+Deans and Garland were finally married on March 15, 1969 in London.
 Although hundreds of guests were invited to the reception at Quaglino's, only 50 people attended.
 Liza Minnelli, Garland's eldest child, did not attend, saying, "I can't make it Mamma but I promise I'll come to your next one!"

-In her book Me and My Shadows: Living With the Legacy of Judy Garland, Garland's daughter Lorna Luft writes that when her mother married Deans, she was in the final stages of prescription drug addiction and "was dying in front of his eyes."

-Rosalyn Wilder, who worked as a production assistant at Talk of the Town from 1959 to 1979, and who was present at Garland's wedding to Deans, describes Deans as the "dreadful man who became her husband. … I mean if she put an advert in a newspaper for the most unsuitable person to take care of her, she wouldn't have had a better response. … I don’t know what possessed… well, I know what possessed her because he gave in to her and he fed her all the things she wanted."
+In her book, Garland's daughter Lorna Luft writes that when her mother married Deans, she was in the final stages of prescription drug addiction and "was dying in front of his eyes."
+Rosalyn Wilder, who worked as a production assistant at Talk of the Town from 1959 to 1979, and who was present at the wedding, describes Deans as the "dreadful man who became her husband. ...
+I mean if she put an advert in a newspaper for the most unsuitable person to take care of her, she wouldn't have had a better response. ...
+I don't know what possessed... well, I know what possessed her because he gave in to her and he fed her all the things she wanted."

 After the wedding, Deans tried to turn Garland's finances around.
-He envisioned a documentary and a chain of Judy Garland movie theaters.
-Neither materialized.
+He envisioned a documentary and a chain of Judy Garland movie theaters, but neither materialized.